corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/thread-pools.md

 How flows are mapped to thread pools depends on:

-- The thread flow configuration
+- The thread pool configuration
 - Whether or not the CorDapps installed have customized thread pool rules

 The Corda default FlowSchedulerMapper follows these rules, in order of highest priority first: